-Infertility is not solely a woman's problem.
-It's the cause of infertility in only a third of cases.
-Approximately 11% of women of reproductive age are infertile.
+Female infertility is the cause of infertility in about a third of cases.
+Approximately 11-13% of women of reproductive age are infertile.

-Age, however, does play a larger role in a woman's ability to conceive.
-With more couples waiting to conceive until they're in their 30s or 40s, it is a growing cause of fertility challenges.
+Age does play a larger role in a woman's ability to conceive.
+With more couples waiting to conceive until they're in their 30s or 40s, it is a growing cause of modern fertility challenges.
+In fact, up to 20% of women in the U.S. have their first child after the age of 35.
 According to the Office on Women's Health, one-third of couples in which the woman is over 35 have fertility issues.

 Common causes of infertility in women may include: